NibnabCodes/pands_project/README.md

   - All four features — sepal length, sepal width, petal length, and petal width are measured in consistent units (centimeters), ensuring standardization in data representation.

   - The Iris setosa species is linearly separable from the other two species, facilitating clear differentiation.
-Although Iris versicolor and Iris virginica exhibit some degree of overlap, they can still be effectively distinguished using specific feature combinations.
+Versicolor and Virginica exhibit some degree of overlap.
+However, they can still be effectively distinguished using specific feature combinations.
 This inherent structure makes the dataset particularly suited for introductory studies in classification and highlights its substantial predictive capabilities.

 ## Dependencies 🌸